pparacch/codeQuality/PITCHME.md

 ---

 Agenda:

-* We will look at a script and see some drawbacks of the "script style"
+* we will look at why code quality is important
-* We try to explain the benefits of many small functions rather than few big functions

-+++
-* We will see how to
+* we will see what we can do to improve our code quality
-  * use git (some experience is assumed)
-  * write tests
-  * setup automatic testing
-  * make a setup script that can be used to test and install the project

 ---

-### Why Code quality is important!
+### Why code quality is important!

 +++